 Please visit the CDC website to learn more about COVID-19, FAQ and the latest CDC guidance and protocols.

-COVID-19 took a direct hit on the industry - be assured ACE is fighting for you
+COVID-19 took a direct hit on the industry - be assured ACE will always fight for you

 ACE wrote EPA and USDA in spring 2020 urging they use authorities within their discretion to quickly aid the ethanol industry.
-ACE has also sent the message to President Trump calling on a more urgent response and requesting he use his leadership in support of America's farmers and the renewable fuels sector to help cut through bureaucratic red tape and respond to the mounting harm.
+ACE also sent the message to former president Trump calling on a more urgent response and requesting he use his leadership in support of America's farmers and the renewable fuels sector to help cut through bureaucratic red tape and respond to the mounting harm.
 In our letter, we asked that he provide a directive to his Cabinet, similar to the one he gave in support of the oil and gas industry.
 You can access the letter here.
-We've also been working with our champions in Congress to enhance our messages to the Administration and include direct aid to the ethanol industry in upcoming stimulus packages.
+We also worked with our champions in Congress to enhance our messages to the Administration and include direct aid to the ethanol industry in upcoming stimulus packages.

 Meanwhile, critics of the RFS have tried to use COVID-19 as an excuse for EPA to forget that the law requires a certain level of biofuel blending each year.
 We continued to remind EPA and the White House that the RFS is the law of the land and cannot be waived for something like the coronavirus, and in fact, we called on EPA to ensure statutory levels are met.
 We need the Administration to uphold the RFS and not give in to these opportunistic, political requests.